IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 To contribute, fork the repository and make your changes.
 The starting point of the application is `app/index.js`.

-After making your changes, submit a pull request to the `develop` branch.
+After making your changes, submit a pull request to the `main` branch.

 Each subfolder contains a `README.md` file that provides additional information and explains the purpose of the folder.